-For isolated topological bands which are separated from dispersive bulk states, recent works of Refs.~\onlinecite{xingyao2024,2025arXivxinglei} revealed that the quantum metric can introduce a geometry localization length $\xi_{\text{g}}$ for gapless boundary states.
-Our constructed models, described by $\mathcal{H}$, realize topological flat bands with tunable quantum metric across all Altland-Zirnbauer symmetry classes. $\mathcal{H}$ hosts the boundary states described by \beqn \psi(\bm{k}_{\parallel},r)=A_{\text{c}}e^{-r/\xi_{\text{c}}(\bm{k}_{\parallel})}+A_{\text{g}}e^{-r/\xi_{\text{g}}(\bm{k}_{\parallel})}, \eeqn where $A_{\text{c}}$ and $A_{\text{g}}$ represent the amplitudes of the two distinct components of the wave function. $\xi_{\text{c}}$ is the conventional localization length determined by the Fermi-velocity $v_F$ and the energy gap $\Delta$ between topological conduction and valence bands. $\xi_{\text{g}}$ is the quantum metric-induced geometry localization length, governed by the quantum weight $G$ \cite{xingyao2024}.
-In nearly flat bands ($\epsilon_1 \gg \epsilon_2$), $\xi_{\text{c}}$ approaches zero, the long-range decayed behavior of gapless boundary states is mainly determined by $\xi_{\text{g}}$.
-At boundary Dirac point $\bm{k}_{\parallel}=0$, $\mathcal{H}$ reduce to a “bilayer” extended SSH model, which determines the decayed behavior of the gapless boundary states of $\mathcal{H}$ across all the symmetry classes and dimensions.
+For isolated topological bands which are separated from dispersive bulk states, recent work of Refs.~\onlinecite{xingyao2024,2025arXivxinglei} revealed that the quantum metric can introduce a geometry localization length $\xi_{\text{g}}$ for gapless boundary states.
+Since $\mathcal{H}$ can realize topological flat bands with tunable quantum metric across all AZ symmetry classes, the constructed models provide a testbed for demonstrating quantum metric effect on boundary states.
+Generally, $\mathcal{H}$ hosts the boundary states described by \beqn \psi(\bm{k}_{\parallel},r)=A_{\text{c}}e^{-r/\xi_{\text{c}}(\bm{k}_{\parallel})}+A_{\text{g}}e^{-r/\xi_{\text{g}}(\bm{k}_{\parallel})}, \eeqn where $A_{\text{c}}$ and $A_{\text{g}}$ represent the amplitudes of the two distinct components of the wave function. $\xi_{\text{c}}$ is the conventional localization length determined by the Fermi-velocity $v_F$ and the energy gap $\Delta$ between the topological conduction and valence bands.
+In nearly flat bands ($\epsilon_1 \gg \epsilon_2$), $\xi_{\text{c}}$ approaches zero, the long-range decay behavior of gapless boundary states is mainly determined by $\xi_{\text{g}}$.
+At the boundary Dirac point ($\bm{k}_{\parallel}=0$), $\mathcal{H}$ reduces to a “bilayer” extended SSH model, which determines the decayed behavior of the gapless boundary states of $\mathcal{H}$ across all the symmetry classes and dimensions.